UniversalScientificTechnologies/xDOS_doc/record_format.md

 ## File Structure

 The output file is composed of various data messages, each representing different types of data captured by the detector.
 The structure of these lines is adopted from [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183).
 The messages are stored in a file or transmitted on the UART port.
 Typically, the baud rate used is 9600 with 8 databits and one stop bit.
-Handshake is not applicable
+Handshake is not applicable.

 ## Example:
 ```